 In addition to test images, the CFReDS site

 contains resources to aid in

 creating your own test images.
-These creation aids will be in the
+These creation aids will be

-for specific tasks.
+procedures for specific tasks.

 There are several uses envisioned for the data

 sets, but we also expect that there will be unforeseen

 applications.
 The four most obvious applications are testing

 forensic tools, establishing that lab equipment is functioning